 There are wonderful golf courses in the Southwest deserts.
 The Greater Phoenix area, with over 200 golf courses, is located in the Sonoran Desert.
 If you are visiting, or new to the area, this may be a little different than you are used to.
-So put your umbrellas and rain suits away, and get ready to play desert golf.
+So put your umbrellas and rain suits away and get ready to play desert golf.

-Playing Golf in the Desert
+Dress Requirements in the Desert

 If you aren't sure, you might as well dress making the assumption that these rules apply, or you may be forced to purchase appropriate clothing before your round.

 Although almost every golf course prohibits you from bringing outside food/beverages onto the course, they will never complain if you bring a couple of bottles of water.
 Bring or purchase water no matter what time of year you play (cart service can be spotty even if offered), but especially in the summer months when dehydration and heat exhaustion are real concerns.

-3. What's a Desert Rule?
+What's a Desert Rule?

 Many courses in the Phoenix area have a desert rule.
 It usually means that that desert areas are played as water hazards.
-Take a one stroke penalty, and drop within two club lengths from point of entry.
+Take a one-stroke penalty, and drop within two club lengths from point of entry.

-Carts in the desert
+Carts in the Desert

 Courses in the Phoenix and Scottsdale areas may also have, in addition to the desert rule, a prohibition against driving your cart into the desert.

 You might be surprised how many man-made lakes you'll see on our golf courses.
 Keep in mind that because this is the desert, most courses here are really conserving water.
 That means that they are using reclaimed water in those lakes.
 The last thing you want to do is drink it or swim in it, much less even put your hands in it.
 Use a ball retriever.

 Golf in the Phoenix area can be expensive during high season (January through April) so those summer rates look mighty attractive.
 There's a good reason that golf is a lot cheaper in the summer.
 It's hot.
 Not just hot.
 It's take-your-breath-away hot.
-I've lived in Phoenix for many years, and I do play golf in the summer if it's less than 110°F, but not without (a) sunscreen, (b) a hat, (c) lots of water, some frozen, (d) a wet towel, (e) a phone.
+You can play golf in the summer if it's less than 110°F, but not without (a) sunscreen, (b) a hat, (c) lots of water, some frozen, (d) a wet towel, (e) a phone.
 Make sure that you drink water constantly, even if you aren't thirsty.
-I drink some before getting up to every tee box, so it becomes a routine.
+It's good practice to drink some before getting up to every tee box so it becomes a routine.
 The healthiest, strongest, most macho individual is subject to heat stroke, and by the time you notice something is wrong, it's too late.
 The phone is in case you didn't heed this warning, or in case the heat got to you anyway.

 You can't substitute beer or Bloody Marys for water.
 Alcohol dehydrates you, and that makes it worse.
 Drink water or a sports drink.